MicrosoftDocs/visualstudio-docs/docs/install/automated-installation-with-response-file.md

 ---
-title: Automate installation with a response file
+title: Configure installation default settings with a response file
-description: Learn how to create a response JSON file that helps you automate your Visual Studio installation ms.date: 11/3/2022 ms.topic: conceptual
+description: Learn how to create a response JSON file that helps you automate your Visual Studio installation ms.date: 6/2/2023 ms.topic: conceptual
 helpviewer_keywords:
 - response file